SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Clone will move proportionally to its scale on the Y Axis.
+When enabled, clone will move proportionally to its own scale on the Y axis.

 </details>